eladiocondori/net60-openapi/README.md

 [read more about this](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/)

+Tooling is important part around the OpenAPI ecosystem and following chapter covers few useful tools.

 ### Code generators

 There are several different code generators available for OpenAPI specification.
 Few of the more popular ones are: